NathanWeir2002/FinalProject/README.md

+# Update 4
+Hiding tweets works per account, and poster's profile pictures can be viewed on their posts.
+Their profile will not update on tweets they have made if they update their profile - will fix this soon.
+Following tab coming soon - viewing people's profile coming soon - Signing out coming soon.

 # Update 3
 Liking and retweeting posts are now independent for each account!
 Each account tracks their liked posts, and different accounts can like each post.